sinedied/articles/articles/diy/internal-battery-nts-1/internal-battery-nts-1.md

 ![My glue gun](./assets/glue-gun.jpg)

 Put some glue on the power switch pin, then behind the battery and on its side to prevent it from moving. **Make sure to avoid heating the battery directly!**
-Use your finger to mold the glue a bit and make it flat before it's completely cold.
+Use your finger to shape the glue a bit and make it flat before it's completely cold.

 ![Picture showing how everything should be placed before glueing](./assets/glue.jpg)